CQUniCares Academic Prizes

 Criteria: Awarded to the student who achieves the best result (highest GPA) in the unit: EDCU13019 English - Teaching Reading.

-Prize: 12 months of their membership (which can start any month of the year), recipients will receive:
+Prize: 12 months of their membership (which can start any month of the year and valued at AU$130.00), recipients will receive:

 • 4 brand new publications as ePubs